agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

 ======

 A function or constructor argument is declared erased using the ``@0`` or ``@erased`` annotation.
+(These annotations may only be used if the option :option:`--erasure` is active.)
 For example, the following definition of vectors guarantees that the length argument to ``_∷_`` is not present at runtime::